LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 uid                 [ultimate] user <hello@audubon.app>
 ```

-and replace the other keys with `0AFB10B643944C22` in the `.vault/vault-keys` file, then run `bash .vault/vault-rekey.sh`
+and replace the other keys with `0AFB10B643944C22` in the `.vault/vault-keys` file.

-- run: `export VAULT_KEY=password` where `password` is the password used for creating the GPG key.
+then run: `export VAULT_KEY=password` where `password` is the password used for creating the GPG key.

+Next, run `bash .vault/vault-rekey.sh` and enter that same password when prompted.

 - review [this commit](https://git.vdb.to/cerc-io/service-provider-template/commit/32e1ad0bd73f0754c0978c96eaee526fa841ddb4) and modify the domain, IP, and hostnames, etc., to match your setup.